Tiagabine: Absorption

 Tiagabine is nearly completely absorbed (>95%) and has an oral bioavailability of 90%.
-The time to peak levels is approximately 1 hour.
-Peak levels occur after 45 minutes in a fasted state and after 2.5 hours when taken with a high fat meal.
-A high fat meal decreases peak levels by 40% but does not affect area-under-the-curve levels.
+The time to peak levels is approximately 1 hour, with a range of 0.8 to 1.5 hours.
+Peak levels occur after 45 minutes in a fasted state and after 2.5 hours when taken with a high-fat meal.
+A high fat meal decreases peak levels by 40% but does not affect area-under-the-curve levels, indicating that it delays absorption but does not reduce the extent of absorption.
 Tiagabine was administered with food in clinical trials and it is recommended that it be taken with food.
 The pharmacokinetics of tiagabine are linear over a dose range of 2 to 24 mg.
-Steady-state levels are achieved after 2 days of continuous dosing.
+Steady-state levels are achieved after 2 days of continuous dosing and there is no accumulation with repeated administration.
+There have been found to be secondary peaks in circulating tiagabine levels which is suggestive of enterohepatic recycling.

 Distribution

 Tiagabine is widely distributed through the body.
 Its volume of distribution is approximately 1 L/kg.
 The drug readily crosses the blood–brain barrier.
 The plasma protein binding of tiagabine is 96%, mainly to albumin and α_{1}-acid glycoprotein.

 Metabolism

 The metabolism of tiagabine has not been fully characterized.
 In any case, it is metabolized by at least two known pathways.
 One is thiophene ring oxidation resulting in 5-oxotiagabine and the other is glucuronidation.
 5-Oxotiagabine is said not to contribute to the pharmacodynamics of tiagabine.
 In-vitro studies suggest that tiagabine is metabolized primarily by the cytochrome P450 enzyme CYP3A4, although involvement of other enzymes like CYP1A2, CYP2D6, or CYP2C19 has not been excluded.
 Two other metabolites of tiagabine have yet to be identified.